LiamJ74/Mount-on-prem-Network-Drive-Dynamically/README.md

 Configure Requirements, Dependencies, and Assignments as needed.

+Don't forget to use "as User" and not as system context

 ## ⚙️ Customization
 The mapping logic is stored in Map-Drives.ps1 and may look like: